 Because the outside world, who mostly don’t give our industry a second thought, thinks working in media means that you write for the Guardian or Buzzfeed (depending on their generation).
 And if you say you work in advertising, the outside world thinks you make TV ads or create posters, perhaps rub shoulders with Don Draper.
 Well, that’s not the only thing we do in agencies, you’d try to say.
 Not least because the channels to market have grown exponentially over the last few years, but more importantly because those traditional, well-known channels don’t always guarantee a client’s business growth.

 However, it would seem we are likely to concur with our friends and family when it comes to submitting work to the IPA Effectiveness Awards – TV and big posters right?
 No. These big budget media and creative strategies are not the only winners of IPA Effectiveness Awards – which are generally and rightly recognised as the most rigorous awards in our industry.
-I’ve had the honour (and it is a huge honour) of being asked to be Deputy Convenor of the IPA Effectiveness Awards 2018, which are open to demonstrations of proof from all forms of communications activity, whether it is product innovation; experiential; UX; sponsorship; content marketing; performance marketing; digital experiences; internal comms; or traditional comms delivered through just one channel to a multitude of channels.
+I had the honour (and it is a huge honour) of being asked to be Deputy Convenor of the IPA Effectiveness Awards 2018, and now Convenor of Judges for the 2019 Awards, which are open to demonstrations of proof from all forms of communications activity, whether it is product innovation; experiential; UX; sponsorship; content marketing; performance marketing; digital experiences; internal comms; or traditional comms delivered through just one channel to a multitude of channels.
 Neither does it matter if the budget or your agency is big or small - if you have delivered a return for your client, then you should enter.